icatcherplus/icatcher_plus/README.md

 **Note**: conda must be in the PATH envrionment variable for the shell to find it.

+Navigate to the icatcher_plus folder using the Anaconda Prompt:

+`cd /path/to/icathcer_plus`

+Then:

 `conda env create -n env -f environment.yml`

 or